AwaizMd/Notes/javascript-notes.md

 // If instead of var -> let, it will give an error as let values are not initialized
 ```
-Phew!
-I am done with functions here, but if you want more check out this amazing talk by Anjana Vakil on functional programming.

 ## Objects in JavaScript 🔮
 Just like arrays, objects are a way of storing data.
 We do so with the help of key-value pairs.